 Christian colleges with nursing programs may be ideal for those who want to grow in both their future healthcare career path and their personal faith.
-We’ve put together a list of Christian nursing programs, so you can jumpstart your research and find schools that may fit your criteria.
+We’ve put together a list of christian nursing programs, so you can jumpstart your research and find schools that may fit your criteria.

 Christian Nursing Schools That May Help You Prepare for Your Professional Calling

 This list of Christian nursing schools is a good starting point as you begin your research for a faith-based higher education partner.
-See a school that interests you?
+See a nursing school that interests you?
 Click to learn more, and don’t forget to request info to get the ball rolling.
 Or, fill out the form at the top right of the page to be matched with Christian nursing colleges that may be the perfect fit.

 Nursing programs that may be offered: BSN in Nursing, RN to BSN (Online), Master of Science in Nursing (Online), Doctor of Nursing Practice (DNP)